techaffinity/freshchat-phonegap/README.md

  ```

  Once initialized you can call Freshchat APIs using the window.Freshchat object.
- In ionic (window as any).Freshchat Object.
+ In ionic (window as any).Freshchat

 ```javascript
 //After initializing Freshchat